GeorgeOsborn97/CI_Project_3/README.md

    - What was the outcome?
 The user is presented with the correct list on all counts, the user is also prompted correctly tyo check their spelling before moving on.
    - Fixes?
 None required.
 * Choose Name:
    - What was expected?
-The user is finally presented with the option to choose a name for their charcater.
+The user is finally presented with the option to choose a name for their character.
 There is no limitation here the user is free to input anything they desire.
    - How it was tested? vax, was typed into the input for the Rogue. grog was typed for the barabrian.
 In both instances the name was added to the Name key in the correct dictionary.
    - What was the outcome?
 The user has the ability to na,e theor character what ever they desire and it is added to the relevent dictionary.
    - Fixes?
 None required.